-New directors are offered an induction program appropriate to their experience upon appointment so as to familiarise them with matters relating to the business, strategy and any current issues under consideration by the Board.
-This program consists of written background material on the Company, its products, services and operations, and meetings with the Chairman, CEO and members of the Executive Team.
+Upon appointment, new directors are offered an induction program appropriate to their experience to familiarise them with matters relating to the business, strategy, and any current issues under consideration by the Board.
+This program consists of written background material on the Company, its products, services, and operations and meetings with the Chairman, CEO, and members of the Executive Team.